Barcelona injury news: Lionel Messi out of Valencia clash & doubtful for Dortmund Champions League opener | Goal.com

 He is also likely to miss out on the Champions League opener against Dortmund on September 17.

-Luis Suarez, meanwhile, finds himself in a similar situation after having picked up an Achilles tendon injury in Barca's defeat against Athletic at San Mames.
+Luis Suarez, meanwhile, has been out of action having suffered an Achilles tendon injury in Barca's defeat against Athletic at San Mames.

-Reports in Spain had suggested this week that Suarez would make the cut against Valencia, but individual training sessions mean the Uruguayan is also a doubt for the visit of Marcelino's men.
+Reports in Spain had suggested this week that Suarez would make the cut against Valencia, and, having featured in the group session on Wednesday, he could well be in the squad for the match at Camp Nou.

-There are two more training sessions scheduled before Barca host Valencia, and Valverde will be hoping for good news sooner rather than later as the reigning Primera Division champions look to get their season back on track.
+That said, Valverde may also choose to hold back the Uruguayan to ensure he is able to play in the Champions League clash against Bundesliga title hopefuls Dortmund.